 Why A Containment Bag?
 Why Not Water?
 Why Not An Extinguisher?

 Our bags do not require the use of water, but you may douse the device to cool it before placing it within one of our containment systems...
-That said, WATER & MOST EXTINGUISHERS may not be the best course of action depending on the circumstances...
+That said, WATER & MOST EXTINGUISHERS may not be the best course of action depending on the circumstances (here's an example of how dangerous water and lithium can be) ...
 The fact that batteries sometimes explode violently means the longer the responder is dousing the device, the longer they are exposed within the blast radius.
 It also doesn't hurt to keep in mind- according to the Lithium International Chem Safety Card “Lithium is highly flammable.
 Is readily ignited by and reacts with most extinguishing agents such as water, carbon dioxide, and carbon tetrachloride [Mellor 2, Supp 2:71.
 1961].
 Reacts with water to form caustic lithium hydroxide and hydrogen gas (H2)...”

 After much discussion with industry professionals, we know there simply isn't a "catch-all" answer when dealing with lithium-ion fires as there are too many variables.
 Most agree not dealing with a device that is bursting into flames or venting extremely toxic gases and smoke at 30,000 ft could be as /or more dangerous to all on board than one person (properly equipped) grabbing the threat and dealing with it appropriately...
 Imagine what could happen if there is turbulence during the event and the burning device is free to bounce around the cabin... or consider the panic which could ensue while allowing a burning/smoking device to sit there uncontained...
 The best you can do for your team is to train them and offer them multiple solutions so they are prepared for all possible scenarios.